mozilla/inclusion/evaluation_tools/coc-assessment-tool/reporting-guidelines.md

-Reporting guidelines are an additional piece of information that will help the community understand how the code of conduct is enforced.
-Common elements:
+Reporting guidelines are critical not only to the procedural enforcement of a CoC, but sends a signal about whether or not the project is  serious about the document they've put together. **Trust is built here**.

+## Required

--   Information that will be needed to make a report
+-   Minimum information that will be required to make a report
--   Further contact details or communication channels for the response team
--   Timelines: when will the reporter have a initial response?
-How long is the process of resolving an issue expected to take?
--   Steps to the response process
--   Possible resolutions
--   Conflict of interest policy

-For example...
+-   Contact information.
+If an alias is used, the names of those receiving alias email should be listed, with their individual email addresses.

+## Encouraged

+Reported, and reporters are often nervous, anxious or afraid, providing them with a simple understanding for next steps is another step in trust building.

 > **What happens after you file a report?**
 >
 > You will receive an email from the DSF Code of Conduct Working Group
 > acknowledging receipt immediately.
 We promise to acknowledge receipt
 > within 24 hours (and will aim for much quicker than that).[^17]

+* NOTE: Assessment of the reporting resolution process is complex and is out of scope for this document/resource.